picturesofultra/picturesofultra.github.io/content/videos/2010-2014/the_long_haul.rst

 :people: Hal Koerner, Mike Wolfe
 :production: JourneyFilm
 :direction: JB Benna
-:tags: John Muir Trail, JourneyFilm, JB Benna
+:tags: John Muir Trail, Mike Wolfe, JourneyFilm, JB Benna

 JB Benna's short film recounts the story of Ultramarathoners Mike Wolfe and Hal Koerner as they set out to run the John Muir Trail in 2013 and best the previously record of 3 Days, 14 hours.